nawawi/klish/doc/klish.md

 The first line is for `Ctrl^Z` and the second is for `Ctrl^S` combinations accordingly.

 #### cmd
-The klish [COMMAND](cmd]`) with arguments to execute on specified hotkey combination.
+The Klish [COMMAND](cmd]`) with arguments to execute on specified hotkey combination.
 This command must be defined in XML config.
 The command string can contain dynamically expanded [VAR]s.

 ```
     <HOTKEY key="^Z" cmd="exit"/>